Smoke control and bonfires

 Download domestic bonfires fact sheet

-For today's pollution forecast for the UK, please visit London Air Quality Network website or the Department for Environment, Food and Rural Affairs (Defra) website.
+For a daily forecast on the air quality in the UK, please visit London Air Quality Network website or the Department for Environment, Food and Rural Affairs (Defra) website.

 Air pollution can harm your health.
 People with asthma, emphysema, bronchitis, heart disease and angina are more at risk from high levels of air pollution.